Human Eyes Inspired Recurrent Neural Networks are More Robust Against Adversarial Noises: Introduction

-Here, we design a recurrent neural network inspired by human eyes and brains, and evaluate its adversarial robustness.
+Therefore, the retina has profound impacts on human vision, but rarely explored in computer vision.
+In this study, we draw inspirations from human eyes, dorsal and ventral streams, and spatial attention to design a recurrent neural network for computer vision, and evaluate the model's attention and adversarial robustness.
 The model includes three modules: an input sampler that takes retinal samples around the fixation, an attention network that mimics the brain's dorsal visual pathway and guides where to look next, and a recognition network that mimics the ventral visual pathway and represents the retinal samples recurrently for object recognition.
 As illustrated in Fig.~\ref{fig:models}, we design three variations of such a model.
-Each of them uses a different strategy for sampling visual input with respect to the point of fixation, including cropping with a single field of view, with two fields of view, or applying retinal foveation and non-uniform sampling.
-These models all attempt to mimic the brain's ability to engage saccadic eye movement and recurrent neural processing \cite{lamme2000distinct, kar2019evidence}.
-We hypothesize that the model using eye-like, retinal transformation can progressively refine the perceptual decision and improve robustness against adversarial perturbations as it uses a longer time to take more glances at an image under attack.
+Each of them uses a different strategy for sampling visual input with respect to the point of fixation, including cropping image patches with a single field of view, with two fields of view, or applying retinal foveation and non-uniform sampling.
+These models all attempt to mimic the brain's ability to engage in saccadic eye movement and recurrent neural processing (\cite{lamme2000distinct, kar2019evidence}).
+We hypothesize that the model using eye-like, retinal transformation learns attention behavior that is closer to human attention.
+Additionally the model with retinal transformation can progressively refine the perceptual decision and improve robustness against adversarial perturbations as it allocates more time to take additional glances at an image under attack, allowing for a more refined perceptual decision.